immersive-web/webxr-ar-module/explainer.md

 ## Rendering to the Page

 There are a couple of scenarios in which developers may want to present content rendered with the WebVR API on the page instead of (or in addition to) a headset: Mirroring and "Magic Window".
 Both methods display WebVR content on the page via a Canvas element with a `VRPresentationContext`.
-Like a `WebGLRenderingContext`, developers acquire a `VRPresentationContext` by calling `HTMLCanvasElement.getContext()` or `OffscreenCanvas.getContext()` with the context id of "vrpresent".
+Like a `WebGLRenderingContext`, developers acquire a `VRPresentationContext` by calling the `HTMLCanvasElement` or `OffscreenCanvas` `getContext()` method with the context id of "vrpresent".
 The returned `VRPresentationContext` is permenantly bound to the canvas.

 A `VRPresentationContext` can only be supplied imagery by a `VRSession`, though the exact behavior depends on the scenario in which it's being used.